 The Secretariat also secured funding from the United States Agency for International Development (USAID) to print the Regional Strategy and Strategic Action on Mainstreaming Gender in Agriculture and Climate Change (RESTRAP) document.
 The printed document when distributed would enhance visibility of COMESA and USAID as a leader in mainstreaming gender in agriculture and climate change to partner institutions and Member States.
-The document will contribute greatly towards practical application and impact on mainstreaming gender in agriculture and climate change interventions in the region.
-It is anticipated that the regional strategy will be used as a guideline for addressing practical dimensions of gender mainstreaming in agriculture and climate change programmes.
+The document will contribute greatly towards practical application and impact on mainstreaming gender in agriculture and climate change that the regional strategy will be used as a guideline for addressing practical dimensions of gender mainstreaming in agriculture and climate change programmes.